 A Focus on Inclusivity

-At summer camps with wide age ranges, it can be difficult for a teen to be included in a social scene comprised of campers who may have known each other for many years already.
+At summer camps with wide age ranges and hundreds of campers, it can be difficult for a teen to be included in a social scene comprised of campers who may have known each other for many years already.
 At a camp just for teenagers, it’s easy to be a first-time camper because everybody is around the same age!
-Stone Mountain Adventures is a small, familial summer camp with only about 60 campers per session, and our small size helps campers to feel at home here easily.
+Stone Mountain Adventures is a small, familial summer camp and our narrow age range help campers to feel at home here easily.
 Returning campers are kind and welcoming, our staff is enthusiastic and friendly, and Director Jud creates an atmosphere that is exciting and inclusive.

 Responsibility, Accountability and Independence

 Camp is a great place for teens to learn how to do things on their own.
 When parents aren’t there to remind them to brush their teeth, eat healthy foods, or wear sunscreen, life at camp becomes a great exercise in the everyday responsibilities we learn as we grow up.
 Sometimes, hearing these reminders from a counselor or director helps the message to sink in, and even the most dependent teen can learn independence and self-reliance away from parents.
 Furthermore, teens often return home with an improved attitude towards performing daily chores, tasks, and responsibilities independently.
 Additionally, staff members keep campers accountable for their actions regarding behavior and interactions with their peers, yet campers will often model this behavior of acceptance for each other!
 That’s a big part of the effectiveness of small teen-oriented summer camps like Stone Mountain Adventures.

 Teamwork Makes the Dream Work